-In addition to the required graduate level pre-requisites cited next to courses above, the department recommends undergraduate pre-requisites for the following courses:
+In addition to the graduate level pre-requisites cited next to courses above, the following graduate courses have undergraduate pre-requisites:

 - 1. SECD 566 (Pre-req: Graduate or Undergraduate course in Language Development with a grade of "B" or better; Graduate or Undergraduate course in Language Disorders) - 2.
 SECD 530 (Pre-req: Graduate or Undergraduate course in Phonetics with grade of "B" or better) - 3.
 SECD 504 (Pre-req: Graduate or Undergraduate course in Language Development with a grade of "B" or better) - 4.
-SECD 558, 672, and 555 (Pre-req: Graduate or Undergraduate course in anatomy and physiology of the speech/hearing mechanism with a grade of "B" or better) - 5.
-SECD 672 (Pre-req: Graduate or Undergraduate course in voice science with a grade of "B" or better)
+SECD 558, 559-03, 555 and 667 (Pre-req: Graduate or Undergraduate course in anatomy and physiology of the speech/hearing mechanism with a grade of "B" or better) - 5.
+SECD 559-03 and 555 (Pre-req: Graduate or Undergraduate course in voice science with a grade of "B" or better)